-Assistant Secretaries-In the absence of the secretary, an assistant secretary assumes the responsibilities.
-The assistant secretaries should be present at each Sabbath School service, ready to assist by doing whatever the superintendent or the secretary may require.
-An assistant secretary should occasionally be requested to prepare and present the report.
+Assistant Secretary-In the absence of the secretary, an assistant secretary assumes the responsibilities.
+The assistant secretary should be present at each Sabbath School service, ready to assist by doing whatever the superintendent or the secretary may require.

 If desired, the assistant may act as secretary of the teachers' meeting and report to the secretary any business that should be recorded.